safetycat/kitty/README.md

 # kitty
-gutenburg ready wordpress theme using atomic design principles
+gutenburg ready wordpress theme using timber & twig following atomic design principles

+it's very much in development right now so if you have found this it's no where near usable